 Let’s consider some actions we can take to mitigate some of this risk.

 Audit your logs and determine what information they contain.
 Once you understand the value of the information, assess how the value changes over time.
-In consultation with your legal, financial and human resource personnel, develop a policy which specifies how long log records should be retained, and implement practices which automatically delete logs when the retention period ends.
+In consultation with your legal, financial and human resource personnel, develop a policy which specifies how long log records should be retained, and implement practices which automatically delete logs when the GDPR log retention period ends.

 Log encryption is your first line of defense against unauthorized access.
 The GDPR guidelines expect organizations to provide adequate security around personal data, and encryption is one way to provide that security.
 If logs are to be retained for an extended time, ensure that the storage platform is secure.